Best Practices on IP and Technology Commercialization

 This is also another major limitation in our economic commercialization.

 For most of the technologies, we don’t have a techno economic feasibility report, that is one of the important things.

-Unless you have that kind of information technology profiles, buyer of your patent, buyer of your technology, will not be interested to buy.
+The buyer of your patent/technology will have no interest to buy unless you have that kind of information technology profiles.
 It is because it should know in advance the kind of return on investment he gets on his patented transfer of technology.

 Inadequate IPR awareness/ Lack of IPR protection

 This is also very clearly evident in our system.
 If you see where India stands in terms of filing patents compared to China or USA, it hardly files 50000 patents in a year while China files around 3 lakhs and USA files around 6.5-7 lakh patents in a year.
-So, our patent protection also needs to be improved.
+So, we also need to improve our patent protection.

 Of course, now, a lot of awareness has been taking up and many people are now coming forward as compared to previous years.
 There is a good increase from 25 to 30% in filing also compared to last year.